-This work presents a new approach for the restoration of geological cross-sections based on physical modeling and numerical simulation.
-Its main purpose is to introduce Continuum Mechanics concepts into the geological restoration process in order to consider physical properties of the materials during the simulation of the movement of a rock block along a fault.
+Abstract.
+This work presents a new approach, based on physical modeling and numerical simulation, for the geological cross-section restoration process.
+The objective of this process is to validate the interpretation of a geological cross-section, which is usually based on seismic or well data.
+The main purpose of this work is to introduce Continuum Mechanics concepts into the geological restoration process in order to consider physical properties of the materials during the simulation of the movement of a rock block along a fault.
 The adopted strategy uses a dynamic relaxation algorithm to solve the equation system that arises from the numerical simulation based on the Finite Element Method, together with some specific boundary conditions to represent the movement of the rock block over the fault.
+The use of physical modeling and numerical simulation improves the restoration results by taking into account physical properties of the rock materials and by automating the geological restoration process.
+The numerical simulation approach is simpler than the geometrical transformation approach because only source and destination geometric features need to be specified.
+In addition the new approach provides more accurate and meaningful strain measurements.